signaldust/bunny-jit/README.md

 simple cases, although we don't currently attempt to recursively search through multiple `phi`s (maybe some day; this can get a bit expensive though).

-Invariants: CSE rebuilds/uses dominators, moves/renames operations, can insert additional `phi` but doesn't currently change CFG.
+Invariants: CSE moves/renames operations, can insert additional `phi` and break critical edges, but rebuilds dominators if it changes the CFG.

 Because `opt_cse` needs dominator information (for both hosting and actual CSE) to avoid moving operations in the wrong places, it calls `rebuild_dom` which